joyeuxnoelia/HPC-and-optimization-seminar/README.md

 Scalene is a high-performance CPU, GPU and memory profiler for Python.
 You can use Scalene at the command line of your terminal (recommended), or as a Visual Studio Code extension.
 See more info in [scalene_command_line](scalene_command_line.md).

+Some profiling outputs:

+- **Python Time**: This is the time the Python interpreter spends executing functions and operations written purely in Python, without considering extensions or libraries implemented in other languages.

+- **Native Time**: This represents the remaining time the interpreter spends executing code.
+For example, the time spent running libraries such as NumPy, SciPy, or QSim is included here.

+- **System Time**: This is the time spent by the operating system handling system calls and input/output operations, such as reading from or writing to the disk.

 ### Memory profiling

 With Scalene, you can determine how much memory your job requires, allowing you to reserve only the necessary amount.
 Here's an example of memory profiling for a quantum circuit of size *n*: